WilliamBerlin76/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
-* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back? access array: O(1), add/remove from front: O(n) must rewrite entire array one item at a time add or remove from the back: O(1) if space is allocated, O(n) if space not allocated - must rewrite entire array if no space.

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+    Must rewrite the entire array one item at a time, giving time complexity of O(n)

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
+    Each block contains the hash of the previous block, which is the chain linking the blocks together.
+    The block contains a proof of work, the previous block's hash, and a list of transactions for the block.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
+    Proof of work is an intentionally difficult algorythm to solve, and is intended to require massive amounts of computing power.
+This protects the chain from nefarious actors who would spam the chain with DOS attacks and flood it with illegitimate transactions.
+This makes it so blocks are only mined by legitimate users.
 ## Project Set Up

 #### [Hash Tables]